When to use an embedded question

-Click “Continue” in the bottom right corner to save your e-mail and proceed to the “Order“ tab to activate your sendout to the date and time chosen under “Scheduling“.
+Click “Continue” in the bottom right corner to save your e-mail and proceed to the “Order“ tab to schedule a time to activate your sendout.

-In the Order tab you will activate all e-mail adresses that you have added to your sendout for sendout.
-The sendout will not be send until the date of your scheduling.
+In the Order tab you will activate all e-mail addresses that you have added to your sendout.
+The sendout will not be sent until the date you have scheduled.
 If this date has already passed, the sendout should be sent within 5-10 minutes from when it is ordered.

 Before you order your sendout you can review the date of the mailing and reminders, as well as the number of recipients.
-When you click the “Order“-button, you will be asked if you want to activate the survey right away (unless the survey is already active).
+When you click the “Order” button, you will be asked if you want to activate the survey right away (unless the survey is already active).
 Before any e-mails can be sent, the survey needs to be activated otherwise your sendout will not be successful.
-Once you have ordered the send out you will be forwarded back to “Distribution” and should be able to see a green dot, meaning that the sendout have been ordered, in front of the sendout name.
+Once you have ordered the sendout you will be forwarded back to “Distribution” and should be able to see a green dot next to the sendout name, meaning that the sendout has been ordered.

-Important: Should there be any warnings or information icons in your “Order” tab there might be some information missing or just something that you may want to double check.
+Important: Should there be any warnings or information icons in your “Order” tab there might be some information missing or just something that you are being advised to double check.
 You can hover your mouse over these icons to see additional information.

-The red triangle means that there are information missing and your sendout can not be ordered as it is.
+The red triangle indicates that there is information missing and your sendout cannot be ordered as it is.